 Make Butter Spritz Cookies for Christmas

-Edited by Nerissa Avisado, Anonymous, Eng, Lynn and 3 others
+Edited by Nerissa Avisado, Eng, Lynn, Alma and 3 others

 Picture this: the aroma of butter, vanilla, and newly baked cookies has filled the house, and everyone is ready for a spritz cookie - or maybe two, or three.
 Christmas is just around the corner, and it is the season for gift giving, hospitality, and tradition.
 If you bake spritz cookies, you will be preparing a food item that fits right in with all three.
 Somehow, at least for a season, if you find time and space to do some baking, you will bring back some of the old fashioned pleasures that come with a homemade cookie.